 When dealing with websites and corporate websites, we can use the short version of SRS, and it's best to focus on accurately describing the operation of the website based on graphic designs.

 What should the website specification contain?

-To answer this question, you need to determine the means by which the software is going to be created.
-The purpose of commissioned work may be to perform a certain stage of work on the website.
+To answer this question, you need to determine how the software will be created.
+The purpose of commissioned work may be to perform a particular stage of work on the website.

-When only a certain stage of the website is required, planning can be based on user stories, i.e. providing functionality according to how users use the program.
+When only a particular stage of the website is required, planning can be based on user stories, i.e., providing functionality according to how users use the program.

-The fixed price settlement model assumes the creation of a specific version of the program.
-Therefore, in 90% of cases, the specification of the programmers work will consist of two main parts: front-end and back-end.
+The fixed-price billing model assumes the creation of a specific version of the program.
+Therefore, in 90% of cases, the specification of the programmers' work will consist of two main parts: front-end and back-end.

-Below is a simple case study: specification of the website as a comment to graphic projects (UI) given to programmers.
+Below is a simple case study: specification of the website as a comment to graphic designs (UI) given to programmers.

-The front-end part of the website specification includes:
+The front-end part of the website specification includes the following: